Protein structure: Quaternary structure

 Quaternary structure is the three-dimensional structure consisting of the aggregation of two or more individual polypeptide chains (subunits) that operate as a single functional unit (multimer).
 The resulting multimer is stabilized by the same non-covalent interactions and disulfide bonds as in tertiary structure.
 There are many possible quaternary structure organisations.
 Complexes of two or more polypeptides (i.e. multiple subunits) are called multimers.
-Specifically it would be called a dimer if it contains two subunits, a trimer if it contains three subunits, a tetramer if it contains four subunits, and a pentamer if it contains five subunits.
+Specifically it would be called a dimer if it contains two subunits, a trimer if it contains three subunits, a tetramer if it contains four subunits, and a pentamer if it contains five subunits, and so forth.
 The subunits are frequently related to one another by symmetry operations, such as a 2-fold axis in a dimer.
 Multimers made up of identical subunits are referred to with a prefix of "homo-" and those made up of different subunits are referred to with a prefix of "hetero-", for example, a heterotetramer, such as the two alpha and two beta chains of hemoglobin.

+Homomers

+An assemblage of multiple copies of a particular polypeptide chain can be described as a homomer, multimer or oligomer.
+Hundreds of proteins have been identified as being assembled into homomers in human cells.
+Homomer formation may be driven by interaction between nascent polypeptide chains as they are translated from mRNA by nearby adjacent ribosomes.